 This document addresses the processing of specimens in relation to non-neoplastic thoracic pathology.
 Guidelines for the handling of histology specimens including biopsies for lung cancer, mesothelioma and thymic epithelial tumours can be found in the respective RCPath cancer datasets.
 The tissue pathways are important as they provide a consistent approach to managing histological samples in thoracic pathology and highlight ancillary techniques when appropriate.

 Samples from the lung are especially important in relation to potential occupational lung diseases, such as asbestosis, and the lungs are a common site for often unsuspected infections.
 Pulmonary manifestations of systemic disorders, such as sarcoidosis or connective tissue disorders, are also regularly seen.
 In addition, the lung is an organ in which reactive conditions may mimic neoplasms, e.g. granulomatosis with polyangiitis.

-Lowdose computed tomography screening trials, targeting high-risk individuals to detect lung cancer at an early stage, are currently active in the UK,1 and guidelines have recently been published by NHS England.2 This is likely to result in an increased rate of detection of nonneoplastic pulmonary pathology in the screened population.
-This may have an impact, in the future, on workload within thoracic pathology departments in the UK.
-There are many conditions that may result in lung transplantation and these include chronic obstructive pulmonary disease, alpha-1 antitrypsin deficiency, cystic fibrosis, bronchiectasis, sarcoidosis and pulmonary hypertension.
-In transplant centres, post-transplant biopsies are used to monitor rejection, graft-versus-host disease, drug injury and complications related to anastomosis and to detect infections.
+Lung cancer screening with low-dose computed tomography was recommended by the UK national screening committee in September 2022 on the basis of trials showing reduction in lung cancer mortality, targeting high-risk individuals to detect lung cancer at an early stage, in the UK,1 and guidelines have been published by NHS England.2 This is likely to result in an increased rate of detection of non-neoplastic pulmonary pathology in the screened population.
+This may have an impact, in the future, on workload in thoracic pathology departments in the UK.

+Histopathologists are involved in dealing with potentially infectious samples in the form of cytological preparations, biopsy material, frozen sections, handling of fixed and unfixed specimens and handling of autopsies.
+The RCPath and the US Centers for Disease Control and Prevention have developed guidelines.^{3,4,5,6}

+There are many conditions that may result in lung transplantation and these include chronic obstructive pulmonary disease, end stage pulmonary fibrosis, cystic fibrosis and pulmonary hypertension.
+In transplant centres, post-transplant biopsies are used to monitor rejection, drug toxicity and complications related to primary graft dysfunction and to detect infections.
 An in-depth analysis of thoracic transplant pathology is outside the scope of this document and is not directly addressed.